np/ling/Tutorial.md

-% lin: Programing with linear types, a tutorial
+% ling: Programing with linear types, a tutorial
 % Nicolas Pouillard
 % 2015-06-04, Agda Intensive Meeting XXI

 and Daniel Gustafsson (ITU, IT University of Copenhagen)

-This is a tutorial for Lin language.
+This is a tutorial for Ling language.
 Concepts, constructs and idoms are introduced through a series of examples.

 # A glimpse of the goal